 Almost everyone has heard about Tibetan medicine but almost no one knows what it is exactly.
 Many people are interested to learn more about it, but usually it is difficult to get an opportunity to study with authentic teachers.
 Now is the right time and Tibet Center Institute provides the opportunity to study the fundamental knowledge of TTM in an informative and well-structured manner.
 In the first module students will understand the meaning of traditional Tibetan medicine, its uniqueness and how it is different from other medical systems.
 The body-mind connection is explained on the basis of the three principle energies or nyes-pa, as well as the fascinating perspective of TTM on embryology.

-The focus is often on results without taking the causes into account, which is short-sighted from the point of view of Tibetan medicine, because here great importance is attached to finding the underlying causes of diseases.
-One does not treat superficial symptoms, but the goal is always to tackle a problem at its root.
-This module deals with the Tibetan view of causes and conditions as well as symptoms of disorders arising from an imbalance of energies.
+This module also deals with the Tibetan view of causes and conditions as well as symptoms of disorders arising from an imbalance of energies.
 Further topics are the theory of the five elements and the Tibetan view of the physiological processes of the body.

 Module 3: Historical Development & the Medical Tantras · Distance Module July 2020